What is Uptime Blog Image

 How To Set Up Uptime Monitoring

-Getting started with uptime monitoring requires identifying and configuring the relevant Checks for your particular URL or IP address.
+Getting started with uptime monitoring requires identifying and configuring the relevant uptime checks for your particular URL or IP address.
 While the specific process varies depending on the tool, these general guidelines apply:

 Uptime Monitoring Services & Tools